CactusTechnologies/cactus-utils/packages/utils-general/README.md

 | [options.force] | <code>Object</code>                       | <code>false</code> | Allow deleting outside the cwd |

-Delete files and folders using globs, It also protects you against deleting the current working directory and above. - Think rm -rf.
+Delete files and folders using globs, It also protects you against deleting the current working directory and above. - Think `rm -rf`.

 <a name="module_@cactus-technologies/utils.exists"></a>